callumparker/ActiVR/README.md

 # ActiVR

-The ActiVR Server is based on open source code by Microsoft.
+The ActiVR Server is based on open source code by Microsoft - https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/BluetoothLE

 This application enumerates all Bluetooth Low Energy (BLE) devices and receives raw data sent from them.
 Therefore, the application can connect to and receive data from activity trackers like the Polar H7 and Fitbit heart-rate monitors